noamdom/Evil-Twin-Attack/Readme.md

 * sccapy -  a python library to manipulate packtes
 * hostapd and dnsmasq - services for creating AP

+## sniff function (from scapy doc)
+sniff has an argument prn that allows you to pass a function that executes with each packet sniffed.
+The intended purpose of this function is to control how the packet prints out in the console allowing you to replace the default packet printing display with a format of your choice.

+The prn argument is defined as: function to apply to each packet.

 ### Beacon frame - in sniff (a scapy function)
 * Becoan frame is one of the management frames in IEEE802.11 based WLAN
 * its contain all the information about the network